Acupuncture and Homoeopathy – which is best?

 Small note!
 No food is all bad or all good.
 Even the following damp heat foods may have their place in some people’s diet from time to time.
 Damp-forming foods, for instance, are moistening, so if you had Dryness as a symptom, Damp-forming foods may help it for a while.
 But it’s easy to get it wrong.

-More important than the following is avoiding damp heat foods ie those that produce Damp-Heat, see above.
+More important than the following is AVOIDING damp heat foods ie those that produce Damp-Heat, see above.

 Over time, the Chinese worked out that quite a few foods can help to clear Damp-Heat.
 Unfortunately, many of them are not used much in European or American kitchens, so you may not be familiar with them or know how to prepare them.